kevonc/kevoncheung.com/content/articles/20210130-growing-twitter-audience.md

 ---
-title: "How I grew my Twitter audience with human psychology"
+title: How I grew my Twitter audience with human psychology
-date: "2021-01-30"
+date: '2021-01-30'
-category: "marketing"
+meta_description: ''
-meta_description: ""
+slug: growing-twitter-audience
-slug: "growing-twitter-audience"
+topic: marketing
 ---

 If you are new on Twitter and want to know how to grow to 500 followers with the right approach in 10 weeks, this article is for you.